When is this game released?

 Do you plan to expand the team?

-We really like the idea to expand the team in the future, especially if the project is a success.
+If this project is a success, we can imagine to expand the team in the future.
 This would allow us to provide more content and also to be faster with development progress.
 Also, we already have more concepts in mind for other interesting games we would like to develop in the future.

 Do you need additional freelancers to work on this project?

-Especially, we can use additional hands in the areas of 3D art creation and level design.
-So, if you are able to create amazing 3D content, please feel free to get in touch with us and convince us with some cool references.
+For example, we can use additional hands in the field of 3D art.
+So, if you are a creator of amazing 3D content, please feel free to get in touch with us and convince us with some cool references.

 Are there other ways to contribute and support this project?

 Sure!
 Please feel free to contact us if you think that you can contribute in any specific way.